Nonpoint Source Pollution Control Grants - Federal Clean Water Act Section 319

 Eligibility: Eligible agencies include county or local units of government, state agencies and non-profit organizations.
-A DEQ-approved watershed plan that meets the U.S. EPA's nine planning elements is required to be eligible.
+An EGLE-approved watershed plan that meets the U.S. EPA's nine planning elements is required to be eligible.

 Application Process: Request for proposals (RFP) is announced with a deadline for application.
-Eligible applicants can contact DEQ Nonpoint Source staff for grant application assistance.
-Prior to application, locally developed watershed management plans should be submitted to the DEQ for review and approval.
+Eligible applicants can contact EGLE Nonpoint Source staff for grant application assistance.
+Prior to application, locally developed watershed management plans should be submitted to the EGLE for review and approval.

-Nominating Procedure: Grant applications are selected for funding by the DEQ Director and the Environmental Protection Agency based on eligibility and priority criteria described in the grant application package.
+Nominating Procedure: Grant applications are selected for funding by the EGLE Director and the Environmental Protection Agency based on eligibility and priority criteria described in the grant application package.

 Deadlines: Deadlines will be included in each request for proposals.
-Watershed management plans can be submitted for DEQ review at any time throughout the year.
+Watershed management plans can be submitted for EGLE review at any time throughout the year.

 Timelines: Applicants will have a minimum of 60 days to respond.
 In general, applicants can expect to receive notification within 270 days of the application submittal deadline.

-Required Match: Most watershed implementation projects require a minimum 25% match.
-Conservation easement projects require a 50% match.
+Required Match: Watershed implementation projects require a minimum 25% match.

 Source(s) of Funds: Federal Clean Water Act Section 319.